Update on Data Center Development and Transmission Lines in Fauquier

 Morrisville Line Upgrade

 In April 2024, Dominion announced that it will no longer be submitting its proposal for the Morrisville line upgrade this summer.
-The utility has also canceled all outreach meetings planned to inform the community about the line upgrade, citing right of way limitations and the need for additional evaluation of electrical and construction alternatives.
+The utility has also canceled all outreach meetings planned to inform the community about the line upgrade, citing right-of-way limitations and the need for additional evaluation of electrical and construction alternatives.
 It is not entirely clear why Dominion has paused the project, but the brief presentation by Dominion announcing postponement focused on the explosive data center growth that has continued in the region, which indicates we might see a larger alternative project with even more capacity proposed.

 Zoning Text Amendment for Substations